mifauss/RSSAVSA-Infinite-Horizon/README.md

 # Overview
-This is a Matlab Project based on the Paper CVaR-based Safety Analysis for the Infinite Time Setting (link here).
+Analysis code to generate figures and artifacts presented in Chapman, et al., “CVaR-based Safety Analysis for the Infinite Time Setting” submitted to

 # Introduction